-In many cases we can skip post processing completely and do it all in Revit (see our tutorial on that here), but let’s face it: Revit drawings can often end up looking a little “Revity”.
+In many cases we can skip post processing completely and do it all in Revit (see our tutorial on that here).
+But let’s face it: Revit drawings can often end up looking a little “Revity”.
 So how do we post-process our drawings the smart-way: to keep things non-destructive and allow for changes while still having the designs look amazing?

 Often tutorials present you with fully finished projects that they just simply pop into Illustrator and start exploding into different layers without any considerations for changes.
 But that’s obviously not how reality works: often our bosses or professors will suggest changes to our designs, or we get last minute ideas, and then we would need to re-do the whole drawing!
-In this tutorial, we’ll show you how to PROPERLY post-process your Revit- drawings; so you can minimize your workload, allow for changes and still make your designs look great!

 Program Selection - Less is more!